Lelano/plants-love-rust/README.md

 # plants-love-rust

-This repository holds planning and documentation files for the "plants-love-rust" / PiGrow project.
-There is currently no Rust source code in this repository — it contains project artifacts, diagrams, and a bill of materials.
+This repository contains the PiGrow / "plants-love-rust" project, including a Rust firmware package in `firmware/` along with documentation, diagrams, and a bill of materials.

 ## Contents
 - `pigrow_project_proposal.pdf` — Project proposal and high-level goals.